material-components/material-components-ios/components/Cards/docs/theming-extensions.md

 ### Theming Extensions

  `MDCCard` supports Material Theming using a Container Scheme.
-There are two variants for Material Theming of a MDCCard and MDCCardCollectionCell, which are the default theme and the outlined theme.
+There are two variants for Material Theming of an MDCCard or an MDCCardCollectionCell, which are the default theme and the outlined theme.

  <!--<div class="material-code-render" markdown="1">-->